Type 80/88 main battle tank: Sudan

+Type 85-IIs were used in the Sudanese civil war (2023–present).

+China–India border crisis

+Type 88Bs were deployed to the Chinese frontier region during the 2020–2021 China–India skirmishes.

 Variants

 In Chinese tank development, the "M" or "II" in the designation typically represents a variant primarily intended for export.
 Tanks for domestic use will have their own Type designation or the "I" suffix as explained below.